BrianPin/brianpin.github.io/_posts/2016-03-05-docker-note-for-udacity-deep-learning-course.markdown

 + [ipython hotkey](https://www.webucator.com/blog/wp-content/uploads/2015/07/IPython-Notebook-Shortcuts.pdf)
 + [re-reading stdout,stderr for the existing container](https://docs.docker.com/engine/reference/commandline/logs/)

+## 1.3 Drawing on iPython notebook

++ You have to start ipython note book: command: **ipython notebook**
++ You have to add this line in the beginning: "%matplotlib inline"

 # 2. Summary

 + Figure out what composes a container?
 Is it a process command?
 Is it a binary or shell script?